-“Exercises for the Childbearing Years,” is a hybrid of printmaking and textile art that I have used to explore chronic pain as a feminine problem, my dual identity as an artist/mother, and the divide between craft and art.
+“Exercises for the Childbearing Years,” is a group of studies in surface design and quilting that I have used to explore chronic pain as a feminine problem, my dual identity as an artist/mother, and the divide between craft and art.
 In my studio practice, the materials, technique, and content are intertwined, providing tension and direction to build my work around.

 I dye and print textiles for improvisational quilts and wall hangings.
 I layer experimental print and dye techniques one on top of another to create richly textured, complex surfaces.
 I sometimes combine printed fabric with family textiles and clothing to make collaged art quilts that reference the body, domesticity, and memory.
 I often start with an abstract idea or emotional state.
 I print and dye then cut, piece, and re-cut my materials until I find a combination that elicits the emotional state or idea I am interested in exploring.
 I do not have a sense of the finished design before I begin, but instead know what techniques I want to use or the constraints I will apply.
 I am most interested in techniques that borrow from multiple disciplines, dancing on the edge of printmaking/surface design, silkscreen/monotype, quilting/embroidery, artistic voice/chance, etc.